Functional Medicine Website Design

 Look at the queries your site is showing up for.
 Are they actually relevant to your specialty?
 Are people searching for "functional medicine [your city]" or "integrative doctor for autoimmune" and finding you?
 Or are you only ranking for searches of your own name?

-Ranking for your own name doesn't grow a practice.
+Ranking for your own name doesn't grow a practice or business.
 Ranking for the problems your patients are searching is what brings new people in.

 The AI Visibility Test

-Open ChatGPT, Claude, or Perplexity.
+Open ChatGPT or Claude.
 Ask: "Who are the best functional medicine practitioners specializing in [your specialty] in [your city]?"

 Does your site come up?